0day-ci/linux/Documentation/dev-tools/checkpatch.rst

   **DO_WHILE_MACRO_WITH_TRAILING_SEMICOLON**
     do {} while(0) macros should not have a trailing semicolon.

+  **IF_0**
+    The code enclosed within #if 0 and #endif is not executed and is used for temporarily removing the segments of code with the intention of using it in the future, much like comments.
+But comments cannot be nested, so #if 0 is preferred.
+But if the code inside #if 0 and #endif doesn't seem to be anymore required then remove it.

+  **IF_1**
+    The code enclosed within #if 1 and #endif is always executed, so the
+    #if 1 and #endif statements are redundant, thus remove it.
+    It is only useful for debugging purposes, it can quickly disable the code enclosed within itself by changing #if 1 to #if 0

   **INIT_ATTRIBUTE**
     Const init definitions should use __initconst instead of